joequant/scms/doc/patent-simulation/patent-simulation.md

 ### 5.2 Example

-Refer to Schedule B for an example of a report built using technologies as specified in 5.1.
+Refer to Schedule B for an example of a report built using technologies as specified for the data structure defined in 5.1.

 ---
 # Claims